 NOTE: For Individual plans, sign up with InstaMed for EFT reimbursements.

-EFT enrollment requires an EFT administrator role with OneHealthPort (OHP).
+EFT enrollment is completed online by the provider.
+It requires an EFT administrator role with OneHealthPort (OHP).
 The person in your office designated as the OHP administrator can assign this role to you.
 Before you get started, check out our EFT user guide for helpful tips and step-by-step screenshots.

 Premera and affiliates: EFT enrollment is by tax ID number (TIN).
 Everyone associated with the TIN receives EFT.
 Only one bank account number is allowed for each TIN.
 If you have more than one bank account associated with your TIN, EFT may not work for you.